-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 45 years remaining, the residence will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.

 | Lender | Requirement |